 Andrews gave Intrepid Journeys' winning formula of celebrities and travel a twist with DNA Detectives.
 This time guests got on a plane to learn more about their own ancestry.
 Hosted by Rocky Horror Picture Show creator Richard O'Brien, the show sprang from a DNA test that Andrews had taken, so she could learn more about her bloodline.
 "It's like a magical treasure hunt into who you are, " she says.
 "It has the sort of detail in it that you just couldn't tell from a family tree."

-In 2019 Andrews directed eight-part series Following Twain, which saw Oscar Kightley touring Aotearoa in the path of American author Mark Twain (who hit New Zealand in 1895).
-The same year she completed two-part documentary That's a Bit Racist.
+In 2019 Andrews and Rakena co-directed eight-part series Following Twain, which saw Oscar Kightley touring Aotearoa in the path of American author Mark Twain (who hit New Zealand in 1895).
+The same year Andrews completed two-part documentary That's a Bit Racist.
 Presented by Shavaughn Ruakere and Jo Holley. the documentary explores New Zealand's history of racism via interviews and lighter-hearted moments.
 While in Invercargill, the TV crew experienced racism firsthand.
 As Andrews told Stuff, "my cameraman is Māori and has a long beard.
 A car drove by and the occupants yelled out the window 'go back to your own country' ".